artag/Training/Notes_Grokking_Simplicity/Part1_1.md

 calculation, from the execution stage, where the necessary action is carried out.
 We explore this technique in the next chapter.

-3. Restrict your actions to interactions with the outside.
+3. Restrict (ограничьте) your actions to interactions with the outside.
 Your actions are all of those things that are affected by the world outside or can affect the world outside.
 Inside, ideally, is just calculations and data.
 We'll see this more when we talk about the onion architecture in chapter 18.